 The Airmen's Stories - P/O A J Storrie

-Alexander James Storrie of Colchester was born in April 1916 and joined the RAF in September 1932 as an Aircraft Apprentice, he passed out in August 1935.
+Alexander James Storrie of Colchester was born in April 1916 and educated at Colchester Technical College.
+He joined the RAF in September 1932 as an Aircraft Apprentice and passed out in August 1935.

 He later remustered as an Airman u/t Air Gunner.
 Storrie completed his training, was commissioned in February 1940 and joined 264 Squadron at Duxford on 13th June 1940.